aws-samples/amazon-connect-copy/README.md

     without `-d` (dry-run) to perform the actual copying.
 - Run `connect_copy <helper>` .
-  - Verify if the target instance contains all source instance components of the latest version, with all internal references and Lambda invocations properly adjusted.
+  - Verify if the target instance contains all source instance components of the latest version, with all internal references, Lambda invocations and Lex bot input properly adjusted.

 ### Post-steps